anondev1993/empires/README.md

 Finally, have the power of an Empire protecting you, issuing bounties on the Empire's enemy and forcing nearby Realms to submission.

+Please head to [our slides](https://github.com/anondev1993/empires/blob/master/documentation/Empires.pdf) for a more detailed introduction and to youtube for our presentation.

 Realms is a on-chain eternal game developed by BibliothecaDAO.
 Visit [https://scroll.bibliothecadao.xyz/](https://scroll.bibliothecadao.xyz/) for more information on Realms.

 # Empires